 In 1975, following the death of Franco, Juan Carlos I became king of Spain.
 Much more democratic than his predecessor, he radically changed the country and the way of speaking the Spanish language.

 Today, Spain is divided into 17 autonomous communities, led by their local governments.
 All are autonomous and speak Castilian.
-Only the people of Catalonia, the Valencian Community and the Balearic Islands still speak Catalan, the people of Val d’Aran speak Aranese, those in the Communidad de Foral in Navarre and Basque Country speak Basque, and those in Galicia speak Galician.
+People in Catalonia, parts of the Valencian Community , and the Balearic islands speak Catalan, the people of Val d’Aran speak Aranese, those in the Communidad de Foral in Navarre and Basque Country speak Basque, and those in Galicia speak Galician.

 There is also Aragonese in Aragon, Andalusian in Adalusia, Leonais in Castille-et-León, the Cantabrian dialect in Cantabria, the Canarian dialect in the Canary Islands, the Extramaduran dialect in Extramadura, Asturian in the Asturias, and Murcian Spanish in Murcia.

 That being said, although Spain allows these regions to speak their desired language, only Castilian Spanish remains an official language.
-The other regional languages are still not totally recognized.
+The other regional languages are still not fully recognised.

 Now you have an in-depth knowledge of the Spanish language.
-Castilian Spanish is the language spoken throughout Spain.
-Thus, if you learn Castilian, people will be able to understand you throughout the country.
+Castilian Spanish is the language spoken throughout Spain, and large parts of Central and South America.
+Thus, if you learn Castilian, people will be able to understand you in many countries throughout the world.

 If you are preparing to learn Spanish from square one, why not take a lesson with a Spanish professor?
-Choose someone passionate about Spanish culture so that you can ask them questions about the history of Spain and the Spanish language.
-Check out some basic Spanish pointers here.
+The Spanish language and culture are connected in many ways, so choose someone passionate about both, they will be able to teach you about the links between the two, as well as about the history of Spain.